Alphonse Gangitano: Murder

 On the day of his death, 16 January 1998, Gangitano was reported to have had a telephone conversation with Kizon.
 That same day, Graham Kinniburgh drank at the Laurel Hotel in Ascot Vale with associate Lou Cozzo before driving to Gangitano's home in Templestowe.
 At a subsequent coroner's inquest, evidence was presented that Kinniburgh and Jason Moran were in Gangitano's home that night.
-Both were exempted from giving evidence at the inquest, on the grounds that their evidence might incriminate them.

 Kinniburgh left Gangitano's house shortly after 11 pm to purchase cigarettes at a 7-Eleven.
-Upon his return 30 minutes later, he found that Gangitano had been shot several times in the head in the laundry.
+Upon his return 30 minutes later, he found that Gangitano had been shot several times in the head while in the laundry.
 Gangitano's de facto wife, Virginia, was with the body.
 Traces of Kinniburgh's blood were later discovered on the back flyscreen door at Gangitano's home.

 Kinniburgh reportedly respected the code of silence, frustrating police investigating the murder.
 Gangitano's pallbearers included suspected underworld figures Mick Gatto and John Kizon.
-Gangitano is survived by his wife and two daughters, and was widely believed to have had another child with which he had no contact to an unidentified woman.
+Gangitano is survived by his wife and two daughters, and was widely believed to have had another child - with whom he had no contact - to an unidentified woman.

-Moran allegedly pulled out a gun after an argument with Alphonse and shot him in the arm and head as he fled towards the laundry.
+Moran allegedly pulled out a gun after an argument with Gangitano and shot him in the arm and head as he fled towards the laundry.
 The murder may have led to as many as 75 revenge assaults on underworld members.
 In 1995, Gangitano was charged with shooting dead petty criminal Gregory John Workman at 1 Wando Grove, St Kilda East; however, Gangitano never went to trial over the shooting after two witnesses retracted their statements.

 Kinniburgh and Moran themselves were both later murdered.